pradyumnameena/Processor-Design/README.md

 4. Shift/rotate operand2, if required.<br/>
 5. Perform DP operation.
 Set flags if required.<br/>
 6. Write result into register Rd of register file, if it is not compare or test sub-group instruction.<br/>

+### DT Group
+1. Fetch instruction from memory, address given by PC.
+Add 4 to PC.<br/>
+2. Read base/offset from register file.<br/>
+      a.
+Read base address from Rn in all cases<br/>
+      b.
+Read offset from Rm, if it is specified by a register<br/>
+3. Shift/rotate the offset, if required.<br/>
+4. Add/subtract offset to base.
+In case of store instruction, read data from Rd of register file.<br/>
+5. Perform memory read/write using address with/without offset (depending upon pre/post indexing).
+Write address (with offset) into register Rn of register file, if required.<br/>
+6. Write the data read from memory into register Rd of register file in case of a load instruction.<br/>